 Present an overview of the proposed activity

+The ETSI TC MTS provides technologies, tools, and guidelines on conformance and interoperability testing and certification of protocols and other systems, including AI systems, that are under standardisation at various ETSI groups and committees.

 The European AI regulation (EU) 2021/xxxx classifies AI use by risk level and imposes documentation, auditing, and process requirements on providers and deployers of AI systems [1].
 Thus, ‘high-risk’ AI systems must undergo a rigid conformity assessment and providers and deployers must provide a technical documentation demonstrating major properties of the AI system before they can enter the European market.
 It is up to the standardization organizations to provide

 technical specifications and to define detailed technical requirements and measures by which conformity can be reached;